Jack The Nipper

 you receive a little endorphin rush encouraging you to continue

 You can carry two items at once, one of which is usually your trusty pea shooter.
 You can use this to shoot someone, giving a small boost in your Naughtyometer but making the hit person make a beeline to you to administer what I imagine in true Beano style will be a good slippering.
-Leaving the screen will calm them down and return them to their usual routine.
+Leaving the screen will calm them down and return them to their routine.

 To fill the Naughtyometer though a bit of pea shooting isn’t going to cut it, you’re going to have to do some more epic pranks.
 The puzzles are pretty good, and much more obvious solutions than some of the bizarre Dizzy-type combinations.
 Find a tube of glue, and use it on the false teeth.
 Use the weed killer on the gardeners beautifully tended flower beds, you get the idea.
-Upon completion of a prank the screen flashes a burst of colour, your meter rises and you receive a little endorphin rush encouraging you to continue.
+Upon completion of a prank, the screen flashes a burst of colour, your meter rises, and you receive a little endorphin rush encouraging you to continue.

 Sound consists of some footsteps and jumping sound, and a success rasp when you do something naughty enough to grow the naughtometer, nothing ground breaking, but it won’t annoy you like some games are prone to.

 Where Jack The Nipper shines is as a playable comic book.
-Well crafted logical puzzles, fluid controls and a surprisingly nice difficulty curve for the Spectrum make an excellent game that only just missed out on a perfect 10 score.
+Well-crafted logical puzzles, fluid controls, and a surprisingly nice difficulty curve for the Spectrum make an excellent game that only just missed out on a perfect 10 score.

 Cheats & Pokes